arnaud-lb/MtHaml/README.markdown

 ### Integration in Twig

-MtHaml comes with a Twig_Loader that will automatically convert HAML into Twig at loading time (Twig will then compile the resulting Twig script and cache it).
+MtHaml comes with an example Twig_Loader that will automatically convert HAML into Twig at loading time (Twig will then compile the resulting Twig script and cache it).
 Scripts starting with `{% haml %}` will be parsed as HAML, and the others will be left untouched.

 The loader acts as a proxy and takes an other loader as parameter: